 - Having trouble with the “Duplicator” plugin?

-- Seeing timeouts?
+- Seeing timeouts or errors?

 Install the Duplicator plugin on the existing site